eblot/pyftdi/_sources/urlscheme.rst.txt

 You can also ask PyFtdi to enumerate all the compatible devices with the special ``ftdi:///?`` syntax.

+Note that if there's only one FTDI device connected to the host, the FTDI URL can be as simple as ``ftdi:///n``, where n is the FTDI port to use, starting from 1.

 URL-based methods to open a connection:

 .. code-block:: python